Skip to main content

 Deposit assets

 Connect your wallet, choose the deposit amount, and approve the transaction.
-Your deposit enters the yield-generating pool.
+Your deposit adds principal to the impact vault.

 3. 3

 Monitor your position through the vault dashboard.
-Yield accrues continuously and funds garden operations.
+Depositor claim value stays flat by design, while harvested yield funds garden operations.

 4. 4